Nilesh1978/earthquakeVis/README.md

 # earthquakeVis - NOAA earthquake visualization package

 This is an R package created for the purpose of visualizing NOAA earthquake data.
-In processes data from [NOAA database](https://www.ngdc.noaa.gov/nndc/struts/form?t=101650&s=1&d=1).
+It processes data from [NOAA database](https://www.ngdc.noaa.gov/nndc/struts/form?t=101650&s=1&d=1).

 ## Example